bryanldev/bryanldev/README.md

 ### About Me
 Hey there!
-I'm software developer!
+I'm a software developer!

 ### Technologies
 - Mobile development with React Native and Expo.